 This CNC is also equipped with an offline controller with a 1.8" touch screen, which lets you operate it quickly without a computer.

-The easily accessible emergency stop button and the acrylic enclosure (only on two sides) to contain debris provides better safety.
+The easily accessible emergency stop button and the acrylic enclosure (only on two sides) to contain debris provide better safety.

 The PROVer has limit switches for each axis which helps the spindle from overshooting past the cutting area.
 However, it comes at the price of a tad bit lesser work area compared to the 3018-PRO.

 It also comes with a Z probe, unlike in the earlier versions.
 This is a really useful tool for calibrating the workpiece height before starting.

-In terms of the electronics, the PROVer uses TB6S109 Toshiba stepper drivers, making it more silent than the 3018-PRO.
+In terms of electronics, the PROVer uses TB6S109 Toshiba stepper drivers, making it more silent than the 3018-PRO.